 Gun culture isn't disgusting, or cult like.
 Again, most gun owners are law abiding.
 If you don't believe me, go to your local gun range and start asking questions.
 See how many people offer their advice.

 No, guns don't make you suicidal.
 Suicidal people are suicidal before they buy guns.
 As the author portrayed Paul, there was already something wrong with him, and he so desperately wanted escape that he committed a heinous crime to exit the world.

 The author fails one more time.
-As stated in the beginning, this story is part of article about smart guns, yet it never once mentions smart guns.
+As stated in the beginning, this story is part of a series of articles about smart guns, yet it never once mentions smart guns.
 It doesn't discuss how a smart gun could've stopped this murder (it couldn't).
 It doesn't discuss even potential pros, like stopping a child from shooting him/herself.
 The author does nothing in this story but try to destroy gun owners and gun culture.
 He paints us as childish, closet homosexuals, patriarchal, cultish, and crazy.
 He paints gun culture as disgusting.
 He seeks to emasculate gun owners by making his protagonist feminine.
 All of this is highly odd, considering it's posted on Vice's Motherboard page, which is supposedly about science and technology, and this is supposedly part of a series on smart guns.
 Then again, considering the disarmament crowd, it all makes sense to them.

 In end, my take away is this: the right to keep and bear arms isn't just about laws, but also about culture, ideas, speech, and the stories we tell ourselves and each other.
 To keep our freedoms, we're going to have to be prepared to fight a culture war of ideas and narratives.